They do it to overcome double vision, ghost images or cross-eye dominance - all of which can lead to serious accuracy problems.

 Dot diameter: 20mm

-Inpackage: One sheet of 20 dots, various colors plus 2 rectangular strips - see product image.
+In package: One sheet of 20 colored dots, 4 grey dots and 2 grey rectangular strips - see product image.

-Standing in front of a mirror, place your shooting glasses on and look straight ahead.
+Standing in front of a mirror, put your shooting glasses on and look straight ahead.
 Simply place a dot on your lens, to cover your iris and pupil area.
 If your right hand is your strong shooting hand, you will place the dot on your left lens, and vice versa.
 If you are cross-dominant, place the dot on the non-shooting eye. ie. right handed and left-eye dominant, place dot on left lens to force a switched focus to your right eye (shooting eye).

 Several color dots are included, to get as close a match as possible to your lens color.